airblade/stimulus-datepicker/README.md

 Your server produces an ISO8601 date; your user interacts with it in the format you configured and/or via the popup calendar; the form sends the date back to the server in ISO format.

 Month and day names are generated in the user's locale.
+Button titles and ARIA labels are customisable, e.g. for localisation.

 Dates are local; no timezones or daylight savings are involved.